-I’ll admit it – before the Salesforce Winter ’20 Release – Account Teams was not my favorite feature.
-It had too many limitations, such as the inability to add custom fields for account team members, or to use automation such as Workflows, Process Builder, Validations, or Apex triggers.
+I’ll admit it, in the past Account Teams was not my favorite feature.
+It had too many limitations, such as the inability to add custom fields for account team members, or to use functionality such as Flows, Validations, or Apex triggers.

 Salesforce Accounts Teams

 - An Account Team is simply a group of users who work on an account together.

 - They allow for Record-Level Access Sharing, reporting, and process automation.